cjfiscus/scripts/README.txt

 python3 script that takes a list of genes, finds the ClusterID in Phytozome db, then writes a file containing the genes that match the ClusterIDs for a second species.
 —
 ortho.py
-Pipeline to take a list of A. thaliana genes, removes duplicates, finds orthologs in Oryza from Phytozome db, adds MSU IDs (given RAP ID), and then exports the final list of genes from another data file (expression data, etc.).
+Python 3 pipeline to take a list of A. thaliana genes, removes duplicates, finds orthologs in Oryza from Phytozome db, adds MSU IDs (given RAP ID), and then exports the final list of genes from another data file (expression data, etc.).
 Conglomeration of convertRAP.py, export_exp.py, find_orthos.py, and process.py.
+-
+Phytozome_ortho_export.py
+Python 3 script that accepts a list of genes, finds the clusterIDs associated with those genes in Phytozome, and then exports a list of orthologs (identified by ClusterID) from a particular species.
 —
 process.py
 python3 junk script to pull data from one data table to another.